How to hire international contractors

 3. How do I pay an international contractor?

-You can pay international contractors through secure methods like wire transfers, global payment platforms, or contractor management platforms.
+You can pay international contractors through secure methods, such as contractor management platforms like Payoneer Workforce Management, wire transfers, or global payment platforms like Payoneer.
 Choose a method that supports compliance, tracks payments, and handles currency conversion efficiently.

 Latest articles